axkr/symja_android_library/symja_android_library/doc/functions/SetDelayed.md

 ### Examples

-`SetDelayed` is like `Set`, except it has attribute `HoldAll`, thus it does not evaluate the right-hand side immediately, but evaluates it whene needed.
+`SetDelayed` is like `Set`, except it has attribute `HoldAll`, thus it does not evaluate the right-hand side immediately, but evaluates it when needed.

 ```
 >> Attributes(SetDelayed)